algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ---

-# II - Work Environement
+# II - Work Environment

 ## Github Conventions

-- We must use Github to manage our project.
+- We must use GitHub to manage our project.

 ### 1. Branch

-- Each branch should be named in English and given a clear, descriptive name to represent its purpose, ideally indicating the specific feature, issue, or task they address.
+- Each branch should be named in English and given a clear, descriptive name to represent its purpose, ideally indicating the specific feature, issue, or task it addresses.

 - Branches are used to isolate work on a specific feature, bug fix, or task without affecting the main codebase.